-The Workforce Plan describes industry identified workforce challenges and skill opportunities across the industries we work with and proposes strategies to address them.
+The Workforce Plan describes workforce challenges and skill opportunities identified by stakeholders across the industries we work with and outlines strategies to address them.

-Thank you to all those stakeholders that provided feedback on the earlier draft, or on your industry skills needs more broadly.
-Your real-word insights are crucial, so we can work with stakeholders to develop skills and training strategies and solutions.
-The document has been updated to reflect all feedback, including input from the Department of Employment and Workforce Relations.
+Thank you to all those stakeholders that provided feedback on this draft or on your industry skills needs more broadly.
+Your real-word insights are crucial, so that we can work together to develop skills and training strategies and solutions.

 Workforce planning is a continual JSC process.
-As the first edition of this annual JSC product, the 2024 edition will build on this.
 Your comments are encouraged at any time and will inform the next edition of the Workforce Plan.

 Phone 03 9321 3526